cqtran/Cmput_401_Fence_Friends/README.md

 * Generate material lists for suppliers (based on diagrams)
 * Email material lists to suppliers
 * View a list of projects and filter by status
+* View and edit project information
+* View and edit customer information
 * View a summary of the current year's profits/losses